chinamike65/hugo-tuolesi/content/book6/book6en.md

 These problems made it impossible for the prince to live in the palace and enjoy himself with peace of mind.

-At the age of 29, the crown prince finally made the greatest determination, gave up the throne, wealth, parents and wife, took a waiter called Che Ny, rode a white horse, and secretly left the palace, crossed the Anama River, and went to the deep mountains and wilderness.
-To seek ways to escape suffering and truths of life.
+At the age of 29, the crown prince finally made the greatest determination.
+He gave up the throne, his wealth, parents and wife, took a servant called Chandaka, rode a white horse, and secretly left the palace, crossed the Anama River, and went to the deep mountains and wilderness.
+To seek ways to escape suffering and discover the truths of life.

-Finally, under the protection of his own vows and the four kings, he became a monk on the eighth day of the second lunar month.
+Finally, under the protection of his own vows and the four sons of the gods, he became a monk on the eighth day of the second lunar month.

-After the prince decided to become a monk, he shaved his hair by the Anama River, put on a dung-sweeping robe, and asked Che Ni to bring his original crown and white horse back to the palace.
+After the prince decided to become a monk, he shaved his hair by the Anama River, put on a dung-sweeping robe, and asked Chandaka to bring his original crown and white horse back to the palace.

-When King Jingfan saw Che Ny coming back, but he did not see the prince, he immediately sent his ministers to chase him.
+When King Suddhodana saw Chandaka coming back, but he did not see the prince, he immediately sent his ministers to find him.

 However, the prince's will to become a monk was very firm.
 He said to the ministers who came after him: If I don't realize the truth, I will never return to the palace.

 The king had no choice but to choose five young adults from his relatives to follow the prince to practice, serve and protect the prince.

-The prince led everyone to continue to the wilderness and entered the ascetic forest of Bajiaxian.
-He saw those ascetic practice all kinds of asceticism for the sake of survival.
+The prince led these five further into the wilderness and entered the  of the ascetic Vaishali.
+He saw those ascetics practice all kinds of asceticism for the sake of liberation.
 He felt that it was not the right way and wanted to leave.
-The ascetic saw that his practice was very firm and told him to go to Heng The ascetic forest on the south side of the river went to look for a famous teacher, so the prince continued southward, crossed the south bank of the Ganges River, and reached the country of Majiduo, where he begged for food in the city of Wangshe.
+The ascetic saw that his practice was very firm and told him to go to Arada Kalama.
+The ascetic forest on the south side of the river went to look for a famous teacher, so the prince continued southward, crossed the south bank of the Ganges River, and reached the country of Magadha, where he begged for food in the city of Rajagriha.

 5

-At this time, King Pinbharata knew about it and rushed to Banda Baram to meet the prince.
+At this time, King Bimbisara knew about it and rushed to Banda Baram to meet the prince.
 He asked him to enter the palace to provide food and drink, and to give him the throne.
 He also gave him half of the land and property to persuade him to return to the secular world.

 But the prince was firm in his will and refused to accept it.
-King Pinpo Sara admired it very much and said to the prince: If you become enlightened, don't forget to save me.
+King Bimbisara admired this very much and said to the prince: If you become enlightened, don't forget to save me.

-The prince said: "Your Majesty, I will definitely do what you want.
+The prince said: Your Majesty, I will definitely do what you want.

-So he said goodbye to King Pinbharata, and continued to look for a famous teacher in the direction of the Ascetic Forest.
+So he said goodbye to King Bimbisara, and continued to look for a famous teacher in the direction of the Ascetic Forest.

-The prince and his five attendants went on a journey to pursue the truth, and visited the famous masters of the time, Arara Kalama and Utta Kalama.
+The prince and his five attendants went on a journey to pursue the truth, and visited the famous masters of the time, Arada Kalama and Udraka Ramaputra..

 However, the prince felt that their theories were not satisfactory and could not satisfy the desire for liberation, so he left them and continued to search.

-In the village of Uru-Vela near the Niren Chan River, the prince lived a very hard life for six years.
+In the village of Uru-Vela near the Nairanjana River, the prince lived a very hard life for six years.
 Because he only ate hemp and wheat, the prince was emaciated and his limbs were weak.

-Later, I realized that the truth cannot be obtained by working too hard, so I gave up the ascetic practice and accepted the milk elk offering from Sujata, the cowgirl, and my body was restored to health.
+Later, he realized that the truth cannot be obtained by working too hard, so he gave up the ascetic practice and accepted the milk and honey offering from Sujata, the cowgirl, and my body was restored to health.

-The five people in the entourage thought that the prince had given up on Dao Xin and would no longer follow and serve him for a long time.
+The five companions in the entourage thought that the prince had given up on the ascetiv path to enlightenment and would no longer follow and serve him for a long time.

 6

-Section 3 Enlightenment and Dharma to save sentient beings Prince Shakyamuni crossed the Niren Chan River by himself and came to Bodh Gaya near Mount Gaya.
+Section 3 - Enlightenment and Vow to save sentient beings

+Prince Shakyamuni crossed the Nairanjana River by himself and came to Bodh Gaya near Mount Gaya.

-At that time, there was a boy who was mowing the grass, and he spread a seat with grass under a linden tree, and asked the prince to sit on it.
+At that time, there was a boy named Svastika who was mowing the grass, and he spread a seat with grass under a linden tree, and asked the prince to sit on it.

 The prince made a strong vow: if he does not become enlightened, he will not take a seat.

-Therefore, later in the Buddhist scriptures, this seat was called the Vajra seat.
+Therefore, later in the Buddhist scriptures, this seat was called the Vajra seat (Heart of Enlightenment).

-On the evening of April 14th, the prince was disturbed by the devil in his meditation, but the prince was firm and unmoved, and subdued the devil with the power of great compassion.
+On the evening of April 14th, the prince was disturbed by the devil Mara in his meditation, but the prince was firm and unmoved, and subdued the devil Mara with the power of great compassion.

-After the demon was subdued, the prince continued to enter into meditation.
+After the demon Mara was subdued, the prince continued to enter into meditation.
 In the early morning, Prince Shakyamuni relied on the vajra metaphor to remove the obstacles of affliction and knowledge, and on the fifteenth day of the fourth lunar month, he became a Buddha.

 Therefore, the fifteenth day of the fourth lunar month is the day of Buddha Sakyamuni's enlightenment, the day when Buddha Sakyamuni passed away, and the day when Buddha was born.
-This day is the three auspicious days of Buddhism.
+This day is one of the three auspicious days of Buddhism.

 What is the truth that Buddha Shakyamuni realized?
 The most important thing is the emptiness of dependent origination.
 All things and all dharmas exist because of dependent origination, but they have no self-nature.